 These symptoms can affect many aspects of a man's life both personally and professionally.

 Gynaecomastia affects 1 in 4 people aged 50 to 80 and is a common symptom of low testosterone.
 It often occurs when there is too little testosterone in relation to oestrogen - the female sex hormone which is produced in small quantities in men.
 This symptom can also be caused by a number of underlying factors

-Many of the symptoms, such as erectile dysfunction, can be attributed to psychological problems such as stress, anxiety or depression.
+Many of the symptoms, such as impotence, can be attributed to psychological problems such as stress, anxiety or depression.
 Other causes can be lifestyle choices such as a poor diet, lack of sleep, excessive alcohol consumption and general unfitness.

 While testosterone levels gradually fall as you age, some men may suffer a significant drop in testosterone levels later in life.
 This is known as late-onset hypogonadism.

 Supplements and steroids can also cause hypogonadism, especially if they are intended to affect the levels of testosterone.

 If you suspect you have low testosterone, you should speak to your doctor.
 The symptoms of low testosterone levels are similar to those of other conditions.
 It is important to get a diagnosis before seeking treatment for this condition.